 Attending workshops and conferences is good for your travel writing image.
 It shows that you’re continually looking to improve and to network—both of which are trademarks of a “get-up-and-go” freelance travel writer.

 Other travel writers will be interested because they might also be planning to attend.
 Or, it informs them of an event they will want to attend in the future.

 Did you just get your first online article published?
 Or maybe you succeeded in getting into a glossy print publication.
 Did you just get back from a press trip?
 There are many important milestones in a travel writer's life.

 When you reach different milestones, post them on your Facebook page.

-I recently posted a nice little story about how I was just about to depart on my 90th press trip.
+Not long ago I posted a nice little story about how I was just about to depart on my 90th press trip.
 Another post talked about how my 1,000th article was just published.

 Keep track of your progress and let your friends know when you reach important markers.
 It doesn't just enhance your travel writing image - people are interested to know!

 If you have a travel blog or website, always post a link to your latest and greatest post.

-Every Monday I link to the latest post on PitchTravelWrite.
+Every Monday I link to the latest post on www.PitchTravelWrite.com.
 It's one way for my Facebook friends to quickly access my article.
 And it's a way to encourage my followers to sign up for my weekly e-Zine.